KayanSirsat/Bootstrap-project/README.md

 This project was created as a part of my learning journey while taking Angela Yu's "Web Development Bootstrap" course on Udemy back in November 2024.
 The goal was to understand and practice:
 <br>- Bootstrap grid system
-- Navigation bars
+<br>- Navigation bars
-- Cards & responsive design
+<br>- Cards & responsive design
-- Utlity classes
+<br>- Utlity classes
-- Layout structure
+<br>- Layout structure
-- Basic UI/UX styling
+<br>- Basic UI/UX styling
-This is just a practice project, not a high-end website, but it demonstrated my understanding of core frontend concepts.
+<br>This is just a practice project, not a high-end website, but it demonstrated my understanding of core frontend concepts.
 <h2>🚀 Features</h2>
-- Responsive layout using Bootstrap's grid
+<br>- Responsive layout using Bootstrap's grid
-- Navbar, hero section, cards and footer
+<br>- Navbar, hero section, cards and footer
-- Clean and minimal design
+<br>- Clean and minimal design
-- Pure HTML + CSS + Boostrap (no backend)
+<br>- Pure HTML + CSS + Boostrap (no backend)